 When the Islamic State launches a suicide attack, it has roughly the same effect: a geographically concentrated number of people are killed, often in the low tens.

-A far more devastating attack would involve high-level military, government or economic targets: the World Trade Center in New York City was a hub of the US economic system, making its 2001 loss far more devastating and helping provoke the retaliation against the Taliban.
-But compare that with the same attack on the WTC in 1993; the towers remained and the net damage to the US was so low that President Bill Clinton did not feel compelled to embark upon a war on terror.
+A far more devastating attack would involve high-level military, government or economic targets: the World Trade Center in New York City was a hub of the American economic system, making its 2001 loss far more devastating and helping provoke the retaliation against the Taliban.
+But compare that with the same attack on the WTC in 1993; the towers remained and the net damage to the United States was so low that President Bill Clinton did not feel compelled to embark upon a war on terror.

 Until the Islamic State is able to destroy such targets rather than attacking geopolitically inconsequential targets, it will be hard to convince NATO to spill the blood necessary to destroy it.